para Español marque aquí

 He/Him

 Andrew (Drew) is a Florida native with a background in healthcare.
 Throughout his career, he’s gained first-hand knowledge of how people with HIV and other STDs are often treated differently in health and community settings.
-Personal accounts of people likening HIV to “laying with the Devil” and nursing staff drawing straw
+Personal accounts of people likening HIV to “laying with the Devil” and nursing staff drawing straws

 SECRETARY